 This raises the question, how is this delicate balance or exact proportion determined?
-There lies a straightforward answer for this; the concentration of the mineral ion in tissue decrease the dry weight of tissues by 10 per cent is said to be toxic.
+There lies a straightforward answer for this; the concentration of the mineral ion in tissue, decrease the dry weight of tissues by 10 per cent and is said to be toxic.
 These concentrations do vary among different plants since every plant has different nutritional needs, varying weights, energy requirements, and more.

 Also, another issue to be considered is that an excess intake of one element inhibits the uptake of another element.
 For instance, the presence of manganese toxicity is observed by the appearance of brown spots encompassed by chlorotic veins.
 Here the manganese competes with magnesium and iron for absorption and also hinders calcium translocation in the shoot apex of the plant.
 Consequently, the abundance of manganese in plants induces a deficiency of iron, copper, and calcium.
 So it is apparent that toxicity and deficiency are closely interlinked.